The 6 lives lost in the Sacramento mass shooting – KION546

 Associated Press

 SACRAMENTO, Calif.
-(AP) — The Sacramento County coroner has released the identities of the six people killed in the weekend mass shooting in California’s capital.
-The three women were 21-year-old Johntaya Alexander, 57-year-old Melinda Davis and 21-year-old Yamile Martinez-Andrade.
+(AP) — The six people who were killed during a mass shooting in California’s capital city are being mourned and honored by their friends and family.
+The three women killed were 21-year-old Johntaya Alexander, 57-year-old Melinda Davis and 21-year-old Yamile Martinez-Andrade.
 The three men were 38-year-old Sergio Harris, 32-year-old Joshua Hoye-Lucchesi and 29-year-old De’vazia Turner.
-Investigators are searching for at least two shooters who were responsible for the violence early Sunday that also wounded 12 people.
-One man has been arrested as a related suspect.
-Small memorials with candles, balloons and flowers had been placed near the crime scene Monday.
-Few details have been made public as police seek to piece together the incident and implore witnesses to come forward.
+Police have arrested two brothers in connection with the violence early Sunday but have not disclosed what their alleged roles were in the violence.
+Eleven people were wounded along with one of the suspects.
+Small memorials with candles, balloons and flowers remained near the crime scene Tuesday.
+Few details have been made public as police seek to piece together the incident.